Recycling feathers and down from your duvet

 But, if you're not certain where it comes from or what's in it, then don't use it, such as:

-• Material that has been treated with pesticides or fertilizers.
+• Material that has been treated with pesticides or fertilisers.

 • Pet hair that has been treated for fleas.